-MASTERS IN BUSINESS ADMINISTRATION GRADUATE PROGRAM
+MASTERS IN BUSINESS ADMINISTRATION

-The MBA degree will require 15 credit hours of core courses, and culminate with a sixhour action research practicum.
-The MBA program requires 36 credit hours that include a common core of 15 credit hours, with an additional 15 credit hours in each specialization.
+The MBA program requires 36 credit hours that include a common core of 15 credit hours, with an additional 15 credit hours in each specialization, and culminate with a six- hour action research practicum.
 Courses are offered as 8-week sessions.
-The curriculum builds upon the foundation of competencies attained by the undergraduate student and expands pedagogical knowledge, leadership skills, and business acumen to increase overall business outcomes and performance.
+The curriculum builds upon the foundation of competencies attained by the undergraduate student and expands pedagogical knowledge, Leadership skills, and business acumen to increase overall business outcomes and performance.
 The program has two official starts, fall and spring.
 Students admitted during these start times will attend a 1.5-day orientation seminar at the beginning of each semester.
 This time will be spent on: 1) orientation of courses and eLearning platform; 2) teaching/ learning interactions that are best achieved by on-site participation; and 3) activities that promote graduate culture and collegiality.
-A key differentiator of the MBA program is the six credit hours of practicum experience, which is achieved through project-based activities.
+A key differentiator of the MBA program is the six credit hours of practicum experience, which is achieved through projectbased activities.
 Integration of practicums is designed with the student's faculty advisor and/or work supervisor or if the student is unemployed with a local business or hospital/clinic facility.